ymdong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

+The top five soft max probabilities for the first image
 ![alt text][image3]